osososvos/TFB_PII_V1/README.md

 ### Working on...
-- Be able to deal with texts embbebed in cells.
+- Be able to deal with texts embed in cells.

 ### License